amcq-expeed/OPNXT/docs/generated/PRJ-2025-0003/SRS.md

 # Software Requirements Specification (SRS)

 - Standard: IEEE 29148 (adapted)
-- Generated: 2025-09-24T19:42:11.228160Z
+- Generated: 2025-09-25T12:07:57.621836Z

 ## 1. Introduction
 ### 1.1 Purpose
 Provide a detailed description of the software requirements.

 ### 1.2 Scope
-The project aims to create documentation for testing procedures to ensure clarity and consistency in testing practices.
+The project aims to create documentation for testing purposes, ensuring clarity and accessibility for users.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - TBD

 ## 2. Overall Description
 ### 2.1 Product Perspective
-Focus on user-friendly interfaces for easy documentation entry.
+Focus on a modular design to facilitate updates and maintenance.

 ### 2.2 Product Functions
-- The system SHALL Provide a structured format for documenting test cases.
+- The system SHALL Provide a user-friendly interface for generating test documentation.
-- The system SHALL Allow users to categorize tests by functionality.
+- The system SHALL Allow users to input test parameters and expected outcomes.
-- The system SHALL Include a version control mechanism for test documentation.
+- The system SHALL Generate documentation in multiple formats (e.g., PDF, HTML).
-- The system SHALL Support collaboration features for multiple users to edit documentation.
+- The system SHALL Include version control for documentation updates.
-- The system SHALL Enable export of documentation in various formats (e.g., PDF, Markdown).
+- The system SHALL Allow users to export documentation to external storage.
 - FR-001 - User Registration [present]
 - FR-002 - Authentication (JWT) [present]
 - FR-003 - Project Creation API [present]